 Make sure water does not seep into the floor because too much moisture will create seepage and leakage.

-Do not use heavy container and overload your roof with heavy material which can damage your roof.
+Do not use heavy containers and overload your roof with heavy material which can damage your roof.

 How to Grow Vegetables on Rooftop in Raised Soil Beds

-You can grow grass, foilage, bushes, flowers, and vegetables in the roof by making raised beds.
-However, while setting up soil beds you will have to use polymer/plastic sheet to create waterproof conditions on the roof.
-The best way to avoid damaging the roof is by using at least one-inch thick polymer mat on the floor and setting soil bed on it.
+You can grow grass, foilage, bushes, flowers, and vegetables on the roof by making raised beds.
+However, while setting up soil beds you will have to use polymer/plastic sheets to create waterproof conditions on the roof.
+The best way to avoid damaging the roof is by using at least one-inch thick polymer mat on the floor and setting a soil bed on it.
 Make a frame for your soil bed with wooden planks, bamboos, or even bricks.
 Place the polymer sheet inside the frame.
-Wooden planks used for packaging fruits, glass etc. are a good option for creating raised beds.
+Wooden planks used for packaging fruits, glass, etc. are a good option for creating raised beds.

-Easiest way to create the frame for your soil beds is by using bricks.
-Align the bricks and make the shape for your soil beds, spread the plastic sheet and fill soil and level it.
+The easiest way to create the frame for your soil beds is by using bricks.
+Align the bricks and make the shape for your soil beds, spread the plastic sheet and fill the soil, and level it.
 You can then add another layer of brick to create litter taller soil beds.

-You can create the soil by mixing cocopeat, vermicompost and manure.
-Alternatively you can mix garden soil with sand, wood dust, and compost.
-The major benefit of using cocopeat in your potting soil is that it loosens up soil for the roots to propagate well and retain the moisture for long.
+You can create the soil by mixing cocopeat, vermicompost, and manure.
+Alternatively, you can mix garden soil with sand, wood dust, and compost.
+The major benefit of using cocopeat in your potting soil is that it loosens up soil for the roots to propagate well and retain moisture for a long time.
 Vermicompost provides vital nutrients.